 It is no coincidence that the Sanskrit alphabet begins with the sound “a” and ends with the sound “ha”.
 In this way, it can be said that all sounds take place within the aham.
 And all speech arises out of aham.

 Aham is the original thought.
 If you let go of everything else, all your ideas of “I am this” or “I am that”, you come to rest in the simple awareness of “I am”.
 When even the idea of “I am” dissolves, the unfiltered recognition of your true nature arises.

 HOW TO USE THE AHAM MANTRA IN MEDITATION

-- With your awareness in the third eye or heart chakra, feel the rise and fall of the breath.
+- With your awareness in manipura chakra (just below the navel and slightly inward toward the spine), feel the rise and fall of the breath.

 - On each inhalation, mentally repeat the sound “a”.

 - With each exhalation, mentally repeat the sound “ham”.